 The Oriel Mostyn Gallery offers a rotating exhibition of contemporary art, as well as a lively shop and café.
 Nearby, the family-run Llandudno Chocolate Experience takes visitors through the history of chocolate.
 There are samples and the handmade chocolates are sold at Maisie’s Chocolate Shop across the road.
 It is essential to book in advance for large groups.

 Llandudno Museum and Gallery offers the chance to learn about the town’s development, while the Home Front Museum provides an insight into civilian life during the war years.
-Alice in Wonderland Town Trails takes a self-guided trail around Llandudno, pointing out features of the town and explaining the connection to Lewis Carroll and Alice in Wonderland.
+Alice in Wonderland Town Trail is a self-guided trail around Llandudno, pointing out features of the town and explaining the connection to Lewis Carroll and Alice in Wonderland.
+Follow the White Rabbit trail map can be purchased for a small fee.
 The Llandudno Museum and Gallery offers a group discount for 12 or more.

 The water from a reservoir on the Great Orme is used to produce whisky at Penderyn Llandudno Lloyd St Distillery.
 Discover the history of Penderyn, the building and how the whisky is made on the 1hr tour, followed by a sampling in the tasting bar.
 Masterclasses are also available.
 Group discounts are available.
 There is limited coach parking on request or alternatively coaches can park at Builder Street.